TensorSocket: Shared Data Loading for Deep Learning Training

 \tensorsockets is a library built around PyTorch as it is the most widely used deep learning framework available.
 A crucial limitation common in other data sharing solutions \cite{mohan2021analyzing, xuDeepLearningDataloader2022} discussed in \Cref{sec:background} is that the solution itself implements the complete data loader.
-This limits the adoption of the implementation as it requires the user to adapt to the specific codebase, in addition to the library version dependencies, of that solution.
-We prevent these shortcomings by setting \tensorsockets up as a wrapper around the existing PyTorch data loader instead of a separate data loader itself, ensuring out-of-the-box compatibility with any PyTorch training script.
-While this does mean that the current implementation is PyTorch specific, implementations of similar wrappers around the data loaders frameworks such as TensorFlow won't be prohibitive as these frameworks generally follow the same principles for their data loading.
-We leave the more detailed discussion on \tensorsocket's adoptability in other frameworks to \Cref{sec:vision:generalizability}.
+This limits the adoption as it requires the user to adapt to the specific codebase, in addition to the library version dependencies, of that solution.
+We prevent these shortcomings by setting \tensorsockets up as a wrapper around data loaders implemented in PyTorch instead of a separate data loader itself.
+This ensures out-of-the-box compatibility with any PyTorch training script, e.g. ones that use PyTorch or Hugging Face data loaders.
+While this means that the current implementation is PyTorch specific, implementations of similar wrappers for other frameworks such as TensorFlow won't be prohibitive as these frameworks generally follow the same principles for data loading.

+\Cref{listing:implementation-example} shows an example usage of \tensorsocket.
+Using \tensorsockets involves copying the data loading logic of a training script to a separate producer script and adding a consumer to the training script.\footnote{The full example can be found in our code repository at \url{https://github.com/itu-rad/data-sharing}.}The PyTorch \textit{data loader} is isolated to a different process and wrapped in a \textit{TensorProducer}, which is then iterated over similar to a conventional data loader.
+The training process receives the data automatically by iterating over a \textit{TensorConsumer}.